TheNorthJyde/RealmeyeSharp/README.md

 I have made it using web scraping.
 # Example
-Go to tester and look at the Program.cs
+Go to tester and look at the Program.cs for more help.

 How to use:

+you need to use Summary before you can use anything else.

-Realm.GetUserSummary(string IGN)
+user = Realm.GetUserSummary(string IGN)

-Realm.GetUserPetStats(String IGN)

-Realm.GetUserDescription(string IGN)

-ObservableCollection<Class> classes = Realm.GetUserClasses(IGN).
+Realm.GetUserPetStats(User user)

+Realm.GetUserDescription(User user)

+Realm.GetUserClasses(User user).

 and to use the data use
+User user = new User();
-User.Name and etc
+user.Name and etc

 # MyNuget
-Install-Package RealmeyeSharp -Version 1.3.0
+Install-Package RealmeyeSharp -Version 2.0.0

 Or use My NuGet Package manager and search after: RealmeyeSharp